Sin7Y/olavm/README.md

 ## References

-OlaVM is running based on Goldilocks field and use STARK to generate proof for inner layer and more will use Plonky2 to generate recursive proof for inner proofs.
-There is some resources to learn more about them.
+OlaVM runs based on the Goldilocks field and uses STARK to generate proofs for the inner layer and more will use Plonky2 to generate recursive proofs for inner proofs.
+There are some resources to learn more about it.

 ### Goldilocks field & plonky2